orion110/NLAB---Linux-/README.md

-# NLAB – Nuclear Lab HPC Environment
+# NLAB – Linux

+Nuclear Lab HPC Environment

 **NLAB** is a modular, SQLite‑backed build and environment management system for scientific and high‑performance computing (HPC) software stacks.
 It was designed for **macOS (Apple M2 / x86)** but can be adapted to Linux with minimal changes.